josbeir/cakephp-docs-md/docs/4/en/development/testing.md

 }
 ```

-You should also take care to try and use [application-bootstrap](#application-bootstrap) to load
+You should also take care to try and use [Application Bootstrap](#application-bootstrap) to load
 any plugins containing events/routes.
 Doing so will ensure that your
 events/routes are connected for each test case.
 Alternatively if you wish to
 load plugins manually in a test you can use the `loadPlugins()` method.

 ### Testing with Encrypted Cookies

-If you use the [encrypted-cookie-middleware](#encrypted-cookie-middleware) in your
+If you use the [Encrypted Cookie Middleware](#encrypted-cookie-middleware) in your
 application, there are helper methods for setting encrypted cookies in your
 test cases: